The King of Fighters XIII: Development

 SNK Playmore announced The King of Fighters XIII in February 2010.
 There was a preview of the game that was held on March 25, 2010, in Akihabara.
 The game design director, Kei Yamamoto, stated that he wanted the game to be played by the fans of the series who would be able to use their experience from prior titles.
 Additionally, however, he did not want the game to be too similar to its predecessors, though he and his staff's aim for the game is to capture the charm from prior titles such as readdition of gameplay rules from older titles.
 The gameplay was also modified to have faster battles to be enjoyed by gamers.
 Yamamoto labelled the theme of the game as "KOF-ism" (KOFイズム).
 SNK Playmore president Ryo Mizufune commented that they wanted to release a game that would surpass fans' expectations and could become as popular as The King of Fighters '98.
 They listened to fans' suggestions during development of the game to incorporate them.
+The producer Masaaki Kukino debuted with The King of Fighters XII which was poorly received due to its lack of storyline and minor characters.
+As a result, SNK worked in order to make XIII end the story of Ash Crimson.
+Though the game was received favorably, SNK put the franchise on hiatus for several years.
+Nevertheless, the producer was satisfied with his work.
+Most of the characters were designed to look like their original personae like Athena Asamiya from Psycho Soldier or Ralf Jones and Clark Still from Ikari Warriors.
+Nevertheless, he lamented Geese Howard not making it into the game.